 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with GAAP and in conformity with the instructions on Form 10-Q and Rule 8-03 of Regulation S-X and the related rules and regulations of the Securities and Exchange Commission ("SEC").
+All intercompany accounts and transactions have been eliminated in consolidation.

-The unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
-All significant intercompany accounts and transactions have been eliminated in consolidation.
+The unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, AYRO Operating and DropCar Operating Company, Inc. All significant intercompany accounts and transactions have been eliminated in consolidation.
 The unaudited condensed consolidated financial statements reflect all adjustments, consisting of normal recurring accruals, which are, in the opinion of management, necessary for a fair presentation of such statements.
-The results of operations for the three months ended March 31, 2022, are not necessarily indicative of the results that may be expected for the entire year.
-These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the accompanying notes for the fiscal year ended December 31, 2021, which are included in the Company's Annual Report on Form 10-K, filed with the SEC on March 23, 2022, as amended on May 2, 2022.
+The results of operations for the three and six months ended June 30, 2022, are not necessarily indicative of the results that may be expected for the entire year.
+These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the accompanying notes for the fiscal year ended December 31, 2021, which are included in the Company's Annual Report on Form 10-K, filed with the SEC on March 23, 2022 as amended May 2, 2022.